2014 Euroleague Final Four: Reaction

 Maccabi's surprise win led to wild celebrations, as the club's fans filled Tel Aviv's Rabin Square.
 Israeli President Shimon Peres, called to congratulate the team, saying "I watched the whole game, and nearly had a heart attack.
 You are heroes, and have brought incredible pride to the state of Israel."
 Prime Minister Benjamin Netanyahu, also offered his personal congratulations.

 Spanish fans expressed their frustration on Twitter.
-An estimated 18,000 such tweets contained anti-Semitic language, prompting a lawsuit by local Jewish communities, and an official apology by the league.
+An estimated 18,000 such tweets contained antisemitic language, prompting a lawsuit by local Jewish communities, and an official apology by the league.